remap/usitt24/README.md

 The OSC forwarder uses certain python libraries (specifically the `firebase` python library) We need to ensure those are installed on our device.

+#### Python

+Python will need to be installed on your device.
+You can check if it's installed by going to the terminal and typing in `python`.
+If you get an error, you must install python.
+You can do so by visiting [https://www.python.org/downloads/](https://www.python.org/downloads/).

+Once python is installed on our device, we can download `pip` (package installer for Python)

+- `python -m ensurepip --upgrade`

+Then, using pip, we can install the firebase dependency used in our OSC forwarder.

 - `pip install firebase`